JMPerez/jmperez.github.com/_posts/2013-09-26-console-log-favicon.md

 Continue reading to know how to achieve it, or have a look [at this jsFiddle](http://jsfiddle.net/J3yZP/).

 ## Basic idea, compatibility and limitations of the different consoles
-You can use styles in the printed messages in the console, at least on Google Chrome and Firebug.
+You can use styles in the printed messages in the console, at least on Google Chrome and Firebug (support in Firefox is limited, see below).
 Each of them have a limitation when trying to render the favicon.
 The idea is to use a style that sets the logo as the background image.
 Then, set its size and add some margin between the logo and the text.

 ### Google Chrome
 You can check out the [section about styling the console](https://developers.google.com/chrome-developer-tools/docs/console#styling_console_output_with_css) on Google Chrome.
 It works, but [it doesn't seem to support `background-repeat: no-repeat`](https://plus.google.com/+AddyOsmani/posts/TanDFKEN9Kn#z12wstwg0wr5g1xoy04cepzz1lamdxbqjjg#1365803568707861).
 So if we use `"%c text"`, the logo repeats all the way until the end of the string.
 Thus, we have to place the logo on the right side by doing `"text %c"`.